 Pască is the ritual Easter bread baked across Romania for the Resurrection feast — a sweet dough ring cradling a sweet cheese filling, its name tied to Pascha, 'Easter'.
 It is blessed at church and shared as the holiday's centrepiece.

 The bread ring is soft, buttery and faintly citrus-scented, giving way to a warm cheesecake-like center flecked with plump raisins.
-Sweet but not cloying, it tastes of celebration and a kitchen full of family.
+Sweet but not cloying — the kind of bake that turns up on the Easter table.

 An egg- and butter-enriched dough stays tender and rises slowly because the fat coats gluten strands, while the high-protein farmer's cheese and eggs in the filling set into a custardy bake.
 The egg wash gives the signature glossy, deep-gold crust.